cfpb/consumerfinance.gov/docs/javascript-unit-tests.md

 } );
 ```

-(We'll talk more about writing the individual tests in the next section.)
+(We’ll talk more about writing the individual tests in the next section.)

 And then we would create the `gimmeString` and `gimmeObject` methods
 in our `sample.js` file.